intel/intel-iot-services-orchestration-layer/README.md

 *NOTE* As the setup and the following build stage heavily uses NPM, it should be connected to internet and do please configure NPM correctly if you are behind a proxy.
 You may use `npm config edit` and then configure the related proxy items.

+*NOTE* To build optional doc system, we need to install pandoc >= v1.16.0.2 at first, see [Pandoc](http://pandoc.org/installing.html) for details.

 ```shell
     # If your Node.js isn't installed by NVM, you might need sudo to run this